talkohavy/lvlup/README.md

 npx lvlup add
 ```

-and answers the provided questions.
+and answers the prompted questions.

-When the maintainer wants to release packages, they should run:
+When the maintainer wants to release the package, they should run:

 ```bash
 npx lvlup bump